Saliency-Bench: A Comprehensive Benchmark for Evaluating Visual Explanations: A Comprehensive Benchmark for Evaluating Visual Explanations

 {\bfseries Object Classification Dataset (Object-XAI)} The Object Classification Dataset utilized in our study is constructed from the PASCAL VOC 2012 Dataset~\cite{Everingham10}.
-The dataset comprises roughly 11,540 images images and covers 20 diverse object categories.
-These include~\textit{cars, dogs, chairs, people, bicycles, cats, horses, birds, boats, aeroplanes, buses, trains, motorcycles, cows, dining tables, potted plants, sheep, sofas, TVs, and bottles}.
+The dataset comprises roughly 11,540 images and covers 20 diverse object categories.
+These include~\textit{aeroplanes, bicycles, birds, boats, bottles, buses, cars, cats, chairs, cows, dining tables, dogs, horses, motorbikes, people, potted plants, sheep, sofas, trains, and TV monitors}.
 Each image in the VOC 2012 Dataset is manually annotated with pixel-level region masks and corresponding class labels for identified objects, providing a robust resource for object classification research.
 In our study, explanation annotations were generated by extracting the pixel-level foreground corresponding to the image label class, leveraging these precise regions as effective proxies for human explanations by directly highlighting the areas most relevant to the object's classification.
+The finalized dataset contains 4,318 images, each with a class label and corresponding human explanation annotations.